The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Bootstrapping FBASs

-\Cref{fig:higher_tier} presents the analysis findings.
-It depicts histograms of the relevant sets, i.e., how many minimal quorums, minimal blocking sets or minimal splitting sets of a given size exist for the given FBAS\footnote{ Due to the size and specific structure of the resulting FBAS, the splitting sets for $\newASG$ are hard to fully enumerate.
-At time of writing, the analysis was still ongoing. }.
 Strikingly, our analysis reveals that the liveness of both FBASs is easily compromised.
 Despite their relatively large top tiers (of $15$ and $36$ nodes, respectively), groups of only 2 nodes, and in the $\newASG$ case even one group of only one node, exist that are sufficient to completely block (or censor) the FBAS.
 For comparison, symmetric top tiers of the same size would result in all minimal blocking sets having sizes of, respectively, $5$ and $12$.
 This liveness-threatening discrepancy can be explained through \emph{cascading failures}: If (for example) two nodes fail, this can result in a third node with a \enquote{weak} quorum set becoming unsatisfiable, so that three nodes have now de-facto failed, which can result in a fourth node becoming unsatisfiable, et cetera.
 It can be concluded that the composition and size of smallest blocking sets for an FBAS is heavily influenced by the \enquote{weakest} quorum sets in the FBAS' top tier.
 An additional example for cascading failures is given \cref{app:cascading_example}.